SilkRose/Pony/stories/chaotic-crush/02-reading-romance.md

 Discord interrupts, "What are your hobbies?"

-"Umm..."
-Fluttershy glances at the book Discord is holding, "Are you… asking me on a date?"
+"Umm…" Fluttershy glances at the book Discord is holding, "Are you… asking me on a date?"

 Discord is frozen with embarrassment.
 His cheeks are bright red.
 He doesn't know how to respond.